Nearly every device in the world is becoming capable of wirelessly “talking” to one another, and it’s no different with your headphones.

-Below you will find the best wireless workout headphones followed by a guide to help you make the best decision.
+Below you will find the best Bluetooth workout headphones followed by a guide to help you make the best decision.

 (Note: We know the title says “Top 3,” but we couldn’t help ourselves.)